 Very rarely, people who have a heart attack will have normal troponin levels, and some people with increased troponin levels have no apparent heart injury.
 Other conditions that can contribute to elevated troponin levels include renal failure and pulmonary embolism.

 Heart attack means that some of the muscle tissue in your heart is severely injured or has died.
 The medical term for the death of cardiac muscle is myocardial infarction.
 Because it is not always possible to determine whether there is only serious injury or there is infarction, the general term for the condition is acute coronary syndrome (ACS).

 Most commonly, a heart attack starts with a sensation of heavy pressure or pain in the chest, often extending into the neck or left arm.
 You may have trouble catching your breath or you may feel weak and break into a cold sweat.
-Read about what a heart attack feels like on the National Heart, Lung, and Blood Institute web site.
+Read about What a Heart Attack Feels Like from the National Heart, Lung, and Blood Institute.